safe-global/safe-core-sdk/packages/protocol-kit/README.md

 ## <a name="getting-started">Getting Started</a>

 The following steps show how to set up the Safe Core SDK, deploy a new Safe, create a Safe transaction, generate the required signatures from owners and execute the transaction.
 However, using the Safe Core SDK alone will not allow for the collection of owner signatures off-chain.
-To do this and be able to see and confirm the pending transactions shown in the [Safe Web App](https://app.safe.global/), it is recommended that you follow this other [guide](/guides/integrating-the-safe-core-sdk.md) that covers the use of the Safe Core SDK, combined with the Safe Service Client.
+To do this and be able to see and confirm the pending transactions shown in the [Safe Web App](https://app.safe.global/), it is recommended that you follow this other [guide](/guides/integrating-the-safe-core-sdk.md) that covers the use of the Protocol Kit, combined with the API Kit.

 ### 1. Instantiate an EthAdapter